Ruh-roh. Our iPhone 8 camera became waterlogged and died

 It's a simple, effective and repeatable test that our reviewers can conduct in any of our global offices.
 If a unit drowns, we'll know.

 That's exactly what happened with this iPhone 8 phone that CNET purchased for our San Francisco office.
-I placed it at the bottom of a bucket alongside the iPhone X ($999.00 at Apple) and iPhone 8 Plus ($980.00 at Amazon.com).
+I placed it at the bottom of a bucket alongside the iPhone X ($1,579.00 at Apple) and iPhone 8 Plus ($1,229.00 at Apple).
 28 minutes later, all three phones came out.

 The 8 Plus and iPhone X lived to dunk another day, but the iPhone 8 collected condensation behind the lens.
 Three days after the test, it still charged through the cable, but I was no longer able to access the home screen or any controls, even after a hard reboot.
 The phone then got caught in an endless reboot cycle, and at that point, I gave up trying to revive it.